kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion and make progress.
 -->

-- To provide access to host network resources for <b>non-privileged</b> containers and pods
+- To provide access to host network resources for **non-privileged** containers and pods.
 - To provide a privileged mode for Hyper-V containers, or a method to run privileged process containers within a Hyper-V isolation boundary.
 This is a non-goal as running a Hyper-V container in the root namespace from within the isolation boundary is not supported.
 - To enable privileged containers for Docker.
-This will only be for Containerd
+This will only be for Containerd.
+- To align privileged containers with pod namespaces - this functionailty may be addressed in a future KEP.
+- Enabling the ability to mix privileged and non-privileged containers in the same Pod.
+(Multiple privileged containers running in the same Pod will be supported.)

 ## Proposal